ratantejmadan/cloud-image-repository/README.md

 - It is entirely run on cloud using AWS S3, and AWS RDS
 - Access Control (User login, and sessions)
 - With this image repository a user can upload, store, and view images.
-- Users can upload multiple images at once
+- Users can upload multiple images at once.
+- The User can also delete images
 - The app boasts a public image library and private one.
 The user decideds at the time of upload if they want their upload to be visible to all users or just them.
 - All user account passowrds are encrypted and hashed using Werkzeug
 - Used Flask-login to authenticate, manage and create user sessions